Loa212/astro-nextjs-monorepo/README.md

-# Turborepo starter
+# Turborepo Next.js + Astro

-This is an official npm starter turborepo.
+Next.js to create your awesome app.
+Astro is great for your app's blog.

 ## What's inside?